 ../out/lib/libfoo.so: ELF 64-bit LSB shared object, ..., stripped

-We need to save the file with debug info (libfoo.so.debug
+We need to save the file with debug info (libfoo.so.debug) for every shipped binary, then we will be able

 to analyze crash dumps that customers may send to us.